smXplorer/AlliGator/docs/source/alligator-decay-fit-parameters-map-panel.rst

-The main object is the map itself, which represents a color-coded image of the selected parameter (*Decay Fit Parameter* pull-down list at the top right), based on the selected *Decay Fit Parameter Map Color Scale* (next to the map) and the values of the *DEcay Fit Parameter Map Display Range* (to the right of the color scale).
+The main object is the map itself, which represents a color-coded image of the selected parameter (*Decay Fit Parameter* pull-down list at the top right), based on the selected *Decay Fit Parameter Map Color Scale* (next to the map) and the values of the *Decay Fit Parameter Map Display Range* (to the right of the color scale).

 The *Max Parameter* and *Min Parameter* indicators provide the actual total